Last Updated on October 19, 2021

 Using a gas pool heater to heat your above ground pool will require either a propane or natural gas source.
 You will also need an electric source and a gas line to make everything work.
 For this reason, we advise that you let a professional do the installation for you.

 - The Hayward Universal H-Series 150,000 BTU Propane Heater delivers premium heating performance for years of reliable, long-lasting comfort

 - CORROSION PROTECTION: The Universal H-Series boasts exceptional protection against corrosion and premature failure caused by unbalanced water chemistry.

 - Industry-leading hydraulic design reduces circulation pump run time to provide major energy savings

 For pool owners with an above ground pool of up to 10,000 gallons, a 100,000 BTU pool heat pump is recommended.
-Meanwhile, for those with pools up to 20,000 gallons, the best heat pump should have at least 150,000 BTU.
+Meanwhile, for those with pools up to 20,000 gallons, the best pool heat pump should have at least 150,000 BTU.

 A good alternative to those looking to save money on pool heating costs is getting a solar-powered pool heater.
 Similar to solar covers and blankets, a solar-powered heating system harness the free power provided by the sun to heat your swimming pool.